F-2 model in 1/32 scale Conversion from F-16 kits

 Dynamics/Lockheed on the F-16.
 Mitsubishi acted as main contractor.

-As a reference for the conversion
+As a reference for this significant conversion

 I obtained the 1/72 kit of the F-2 of Hasegawa number E15.
 It is